 i.
 “Our enemies find the sharpest weapons against us in the armoury of our transgressions.
 They could never overthrow us if we did not first overthrow ourselves.
 Sin strips a man of his armour, and leaves him naked to his enemies.”
 (Spurgeon)

 c.
-I would have satisfied you: Psalm 81 ends on this sad note, filled with the tragedy of missed opportunity and unfulfilled potential.
-God would have richly provided for them and satisfied them – if His people would only listen and obey.
+I would have satisfied you: This psalm ends on a sad note, filled with the tragedy of missed opportunity and unfulfilled potential.
+God would have richly provided for them and satisfied them – if His people would have only listened and obeyed.

 (c) 2020 The Enduring Word Bible Commentary by David Guzik – email@example.com